edvb/dotfiles/README.md

 Please note that is has only been tested to work on Ubuntu.
 If you do not use Ubuntu this may not work.

+## Why You Should Use "set nocompatible"

+There is a lot of controversy over the use of `set nocompatible` in the Vim world.
+This command makes Vim use the new features that they added and not bee compatible with Vi.
+This is because if Vim sees a .vimrc file in the home directory then it auto-magically sets no compatibility.
+But however if you load a .vimrc using `vim -u .new_vimrc` or `:so .new_vimrc` then it will load Vim being compatible with vi.
+It is also a case of better safe than sorry.

 ##Contact

 Check out my website at [techandcode.com](http://techandcode.com) for more,